Skip to main content

 });

-• PRERENDER: this is actually a prerender request (Chrome uses such requests for optimization purposes) and not an actual webpage being viewed by an human.
-In those cases, Kameleoon does not run as it would produce false statistics;
+• PRERENDER: This is a prerender request (e.g., Chrome optimization), not a webpage viewed by a human.
+Kameleoon does not run to avoid false statistics.

 • DISABLED: Kameleoon was disabled via the back-office application.
-When this is used, all loads of Kameleoon on the front-end side immediately abort;
+All front-end Kameleoon loads immediately abort when this status is active.

-• SCRIPT: A custom abort script has been implemented and returned true for the current load of Kameleoon.
+• SCRIPT: A custom abort script returned true for the current load.

 Data available in the event